deepjavalibrary/djl/model-zoo/README.md

 ## Introduction

-The Deep Java Library (DJL) model zoo contains framework-agnostic models.
+The Deep Java Library (DJL) model zoo contains engine-agnostic models.
 All the models have a built-in Translator and can be used for inference out of the box.

 ## Documentation